icaros-usc/scaling-cma-mae/README.md

 [Running Locally](#running-locally) and [Running on Slurm](#running-on-slurm)
 for more info.

-See [below](#running-analysis-and-generating-figures) for how to analyze results and generate figures.
+Refer to `src/analysis/figures.py` and `src/analysis/supplemental.py` for how to analyze results and generate figures.

 The remainder of this section provides useful info for running experiments.